What is the difference between diabetes mellitus and diabetes insipidus?

 How is DI treated?

-CDI is treated using a synthetic formulation of ADH that is applied either as eye drops or by injection under the skin.
+CDI is treated using a synthetic formulation of ADH called desmopressin (also known as DDAVP) that is applied either as eye drops or by injection under the skin.
 NDI is treated using oral hydrochlorothiazide and a low-salt diet.
 The treatment depends upon the definitive diagnosis.
+The underlying disease leading to NDI should be determined to be able to provide more specific treatment.

 Can DI be cured?